Composer

 Just straight money!
 To do what we do — contemporary

-music — it doesn’t pay very much when you walk in to
+music — it doesn’t pay very much when you walk in

-When I can work with students, we can go until they do it musically; the
+communicated.
+When I can work with students, we can go until they

-way you would learn a piece if you were a pianist learning a Beethoven Sonata.
+do it musically; the way you would learn a piece if you were a pianist learning

-I have a group, and we can sit for three months and work on the piece, day
+a Beethoven Sonata.
+I have a group, and we can sit for three months

-by day, and they get to learn it.
-They get to know it and then they
+and work on the piece, day by day, and they get to learn it.
+They

-can get to like it.
-When they walk out, they project a piece of music
+get to know it and then they can get to like it.
+When they walk out,

-with meaning, instead of just an accurate set of notes.
-So that’s what
+they project a piece of music with meaning, instead of just an accurate set

-I miss very much, because of the pay situation.
-I do point the finger
+of notes.
+So that’s what I miss very much, because of the pay situation.

-very much at the American scene for that, very, very much.
-I have a
+I do point the finger very much at the American scene for that, very, very

-daughter in Paris who’s in the dance (and two grandchildren there), and
+much.
+I have a daughter in Paris who’s in the dance (and two grandchildren

-the dance there, her husband has a ballet company — a dance company which
+in the dance there, her husband has a ballet company — a dance company which

 is subsidized by the government.
 When they speak about art and their